What is gastroscopy or esophagogastroduodenoscopy or EGD?

 - Difficulty Swallowing: EGD can help diagnose the cause of difficulty swallowing, which may be due to narrowing of the esophagus or the presence of a tumor.

-- Reflux Symptoms: EGD can help diagnose gastroesophageal reflux disease (GERD) and other conditions that can cause acid reflux symptoms such as heartburn and regurgitation.
+- Gastroesophageal reflux: EGD can help diagnose gastroesophageal reflux disease (GERD) and other conditions that can cause acid reflux symptoms such as heartburn and regurgitation.

 - Cancer: EGD may be performed to diagnose the presence of tumors in the esophagus, stomach, or duodenum, and biopsies can be taken to determine if they are cancerous.